 9. The real and perceived influence of minority groups in Poland in the twelfth and thirteenth centuries

 Nora Berend is Professor of European History at the University of Cambridge, UK.
-Professor Berend’s interests encompass medieval religious and cultural interaction; the formation of identity; modern uses of the medieval.
-Her publications include At the Gate of Christendom: Jews, Muslims and ‘pagans’ in medieval Hungary (c.1000 – c.
-1300) (2001), and the co-authored Central Europe in the High Middle Ages, c.
+Professor Berend’s interests encompass medieval religious and cultural interaction, the formation of identity and modern uses of the medieval.
+Her publications include At the Gate of Christendom: Jews, Muslims and ‘Pagans’ in Medieval Hungary (c.1000 – c.
+1300) (2001) and the co-authored Central Europe in the High Middle Ages, c.
 900-c.1300 (2013).